cedarbdd/cedar/README.markdown

   * To fix this, Update the `Bundle Loader` setting in build settings to `$(BUILT_PRODUCTS_DIR)/<target name>.app/<target name>` Ensuring that your new target name is the correct.

+### Linker problem ld: symbol(s) not found
+Example failure:

+    Undefined symbols for architecture i386:
+    "_OBJC_CLASS_$_SomeClassFromYourApp", referenced from:
+        objc-class-ref in SomeClassFromYourAppSpec.o
+        (maybe you meant: _OBJC_CLASS_$__OBJC_CLASS_$_SomeClassFromYourApp)
+    ld: symbol(s) not found for architecture i386

+This error can happen when you have a spec bundle which is run against code built with "Strip Debug Symbols During Copy" set to Yes.

+You should ensure that you're running your tests against code built with this configuration setting set to No.  This should be the default if you're building with the Debug configuration.

 ### No matching function to call
 Example failure: